- 26 Mar 2021

 – Provide a transcript in a separate document with a link to your videos.

-– Include captions on all video content.
+– Include captions on video content.

 – Make your documents available in alternative formats.